Baird’s Tavern

 Every year, The Warwick Historical Society holds its annual Tavern Night.
 It’s an unforgettable evening Baird’s Tavern delighting in libations and delectable food surrounded by a cozy tavern ambiance.

-You get to explore the beautiful museum rooms upstairs and in the attic, and listen as local historians regale with tales from the tavern’s historic past.
+You get to explore the authentic period setting rooms upstairs and in the attic, and listen as local historians regale with tales from the tavern’s historic past.

 Don't miss out on the next opportunity to connect with the community and dive into our town's fascinating history!